The Beiderbecke Tapes

 The Beiderbecke Tapes is a two-part British television drama serial written by Alan Plater and broadcast in 1987.
-It is the second serial in The Beiderbecke Trilogy and stars James Bolam and Barbara Flynn as schoolteachers Trevor Chaplin and Jill Swinburne.
-When a tape recording of a conversation about nuclear waste inadvertently falls into Trevor's hands, Trevor and Jill find themselves being pursued by national security agents.
+It is the second serial in The Beiderbecke Trilogy and stars James Bolam and Barbara Flynn as schoolteachers Trevor Chaplin and Jill Swinburne.When a tape recording of a conversation about nuclear waste inadvertently falls into Trevor's hands, Trevor and Jill find themselves being pursued by national security agents.

 Plot

 Trevor Chaplin teaches woodwork and likes to listen to jazz.
 Jill Swinburne teaches English and wants to help save the planet.
 They live together and just want a quiet life.
 Then they meet John the barman who died but is much better now.
-John gives them a tape, which leads to meeting Dave the wimp.
+John gives them a tape, which leads to meeting Dave the wimp, which results in their harassment by government security forces, their home being invaded, and their private lives used to discredit them at school.
 They find out about The People's Front for the Liberation of West Yorkshire.
-The man with no name called Mr Peterson came to see them.
-He was followed by the six men in grey suits.
+The man with no name called Mr Peterson comes to see them.
+He is followed by the six men in grey suits.
 Jill goes to see The Oldest Suffragette in Town.
 Trevor and Jill go on a trip to Amsterdam with their class from "San Quentin High".
 Trevor and Jill meet The Honourable Order of Elks who are "looking for a bit of action".

-The tone throughout is deliberately discursive and undramatic.
-Trevor and Jill are mistakenly given a secret tape recording, which results in their harassment by security forces, their home being invaded, their private lives used to discredit them at school and their being pursued all the way to Amsterdam and Edinburgh.
-Eventually the tapes are revealed as just a charade invented by shady government forces as a part of a disinformation campaign.
+Eventually, the tapes are revealed as just a charade invented by shady government forces as part of a disinformation campaign.